 Alumni connections.
 We have a powerful network of more than 260,000 alumni worldwide who are leaders in their communities and in the sciences, professions, and the arts.

 Top-tier athletics.UMass has 21 NCAA Division I sports teams.
-Four of them won Atlantic 10 Championships in 2015-16, with women’s lacrosse advancing to the Elite Eight round of the 2016 NCAA Championship.
-Former Minutemen in the pros include All-American wide receiver Tajae Sharpe was a 2015 All-American and a fifth-round NFL Draft pick by the Tennessee Titans.
+Four of them won Atlantic 10 Championships in 2015–16, with women’s lacrosse advancing to the Elite Eight round of the 2016 NCAA Championship.
+Former Minutemen in the pros include All-American wide receiver Tajae Sharpe, who plays for the Tennessee Titans, and Conor Sheary, who won a Stanley Cup with the Pittsburgh Penguins.

 Brilliant professors.Seven UMass Amherst faculty members are among “the world’s leading scientific minds,” according to a 2016 survey by Thomson Reuters.

 Leading libraries.
 We have the largest public academic research library in Massachusetts.
 Our campus libraries boast the latest information technology and are hubs of scholarly activity.

 Global opportunities.1,200 UMass Amherst students study abroad in 70 countries each year.
-We integrate academically rigorous, personally rewarding, and socially responsible international opportunities into our program of study.
+We integrate academically rigorous, personally rewarding, and socially responsible international opportunities into our programs of study.

 Fantastic college town.Hiking, biking, museums, music, theater, history, food, and farms—it’s all in Amherst.
 Plus, we’re part of a local consortium of five nationally known colleges, which includes Amherst, Hampshire, Mount Holyoke, and Smith colleges.